 Dear Horse Enthusiast:

-The EHS training program will be conducted by Novato Institute Director and Equine Hanna Somatics practitioner Eleanor Criswell Hanna, Ed.D.
-The equine anatomy portion of the class will be taught by Barbara Chasteen.
+EHS training program will be conducted by Novato Institute Director and Equine Hanna Somatics founder and practitioner Eleanor Criswell Hanna, Ed.D. and Alissa Mayer, Certified EHSE.

 Equine Hanna Somatics (EHS) is an adaptation of Hanna Somatics for horses.
 Like humans, horses experience stress and develop chronically contracted muscles.
 Chronically contracted muscles often create discomfort and restricted movement.
 Equine Hanna Somatics is a hands-on procedure for teaching horses, horse riders, and horse handlers the voluntary, conscious control of the neuromuscular systems of horses suffering muscular disorders of an involuntary, unconscious nature.
 Horses find EHS very relaxing.
 After the EHS session, horses walk, trot, and canter more easily and their muscles move more fluidly.
 During subsequent riding sessions, they seem to respond more readily to rider requests.
 Riders report enhanced bonding with their horses.

-The program will begin with an introduction to the principles of Equine Hanna Somatics.
+The program begins with an introduction to the principles of Equine Hanna Somatics®.
 Other topics addressed will be the history of Equine Hanna Somatics, equine anatomy and kinesiology, somatic horse handling, safety, EHS basic protocols, Hanna Somatics for riders and horse handlers, the nature of the horse and learning, herd dynamics, equine neurophysiology, conformation/posture, assessment, equine somatic issues, ethics, legalities, practice building, and others.
-The day will be divided into two sections: The morning will be devoted to practice with horses; the afternoon will be lecture, discussion, and somatic exercises for equestrians.
-The horses will be provided by Morning Star Farm.

 Eleanor Criswell Hanna, Ed.D.